Hypaethral/javascript-projects/environment-setup/why-does-this-matter.md

 ## Hmm..

-So the stuff you're about to do in this [environment-setup](https://github.com/Hypaethral/javascript-projects/blob/master/environment-setup/environment-setup.md) project is just going to make it easier and more convenient to code in Javascript, mainly by setting up a transpilation process.
-This is so we can take advantage of some cool stuff people have written but isn't understood yet by browsers, which is where we (usually) care about javascript running.
+So the stuff you're about to do in this [environment-setup](https://github.com/Hypaethral/javascript-projects/blob/master/environment-setup/environment-setup.md) project is going to make it easier and more convenient to code in Javascript, mainly by setting up a transpilation process.
+This is so we can take advantage of some cool stuff people have written, but isn't understood yet by browsers (which is where we usually care about javascript running).